Nishitha20233/python-projects/README.md

-This Repository has the projects or tasks done using python as prgramming language
+This Repository has the projects or tasks done using python as programming language

+sudoku solver-python code written that solves the sudoku easily